 The Major Flaw With Customer Prototyping

-The biggest flaw with this approach is that we’re undoubtedly leaving out potential readers/customers who are indeed serious about entrepreneurship and want to better their strategic Internet marketing skills and would be willing to pay for custom advice/consultations of ours to help them grow their business, but to reach them would be a data scientific shot in the dark if they haven’t listed that they “like” the books we target them by on their social media accounts, which is resources we didn’t have to take the risk of burning at the time.
+The biggest flaw with this approach is that I’m undoubtedly leaving out potential readers/customers who are indeed serious about entrepreneurship and want to better their strategic Internet marketing skills and would be willing to pay for custom advice/consultations to help them grow their business, but to reach them would be a data scientific shot in the dark if they haven’t listed that they “like” the books I target them by on their social media accounts, which is resources I didn’t have to take the risk of burning at the time.

-By sticking with what we know is willfully listed about and by our audience, we’re guaranteed to hit some kind of a mark with a far higher percentage of success in the same way that one would be with card counting in Blackjack, rather than just blind gambling with a larger audience that would yield lower ROI.
+By sticking with what I know is willfully listed about and by my audience, I’m guaranteed to hit some kind of a mark with a far higher percentage of success in the same way that one would be with card counting in Blackjack, rather than just blind gambling with a larger audience that would yield lower ROI.